 I mean, there are great things about it.
 For instance, if I don’t feel like wearing make-up or putting on anything nice, I don’t have to.
 I can spend my down time doing, really, whatever I want.
 After all, the world won’t fall apart if I spend naptime watching a movie and eating popcorn instead of cleaning.

-And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething.)
+And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething and tantrums.)

 I’m not big on doing things purely for the applause, I’m really not… but there’s something about being married to a LEO that makes stay-at-home mom life seem particularly hum-drum.

 When my husband comes home with an exciting story about getting in a foot pursuit with a violent felon, or even how he saved someone’s life, it makes me proud.
 But then he asks about my day and I’m not really sure what to say.
 It sounds pretty lame in comparison.